gvwilson/fiction/in-heck/index.md

 Maddy continued in a tone that reminded Gumption uncomfortably of Mama Roo.
 "Now come along, both of you.
 It isn't polite to be late."

+"Sorry, Miz Winnie,"
+the trio said in unison a few minutes later.
+They had gotten to school
+just as Rusty Bridge's other children were finishing a ragged rendition of the Plea to the Makers.
+The teacher,
+a horse with a graying mane that she dyed and a matching sock on one leg that she didn't, scolded them more sternly than usual as they slipped into their usual seats.

+The reason quickly became apparent.
+"Class,
+we have a special treat today.
+How many of you know what a Prosecutor is?"
+Every hand shot into the air.
+"And how many of you know that we actually have some Prosecutors here in Rusty Bridge *right now*?"
+Hands strained to reach even higher, and an excited murmur rippled through the room.

+"Well,"
+Miz Winnie said indulgently,
+"If you all promise to be *very good*, we have a special treat today.
+Everybody find a partner.
+No,
+Jessamyn,
+you can't be your own partner, just—yes, anyone will do.
+All right?
+Two by two,
+then,
+let's go outside for our surprise!"
+And then she sighed as twenty-two children scrambled for the door, their partners forgotten.

+Gumption was the last one through the door.
+"Oh wow," he breathed,
+then added,
+"Sorry,"
+when Maddy shot him a look.
+There,
+in the center of the more-or-less rectangular playing field behind the school, stood Special Blazes and bear who had arrived with him.
+Both of them were wearing their uniform trousers, but instead of their jackets they had plain tunics no different from what Rusty Bridge's farm hands would wear to do a warm day's work.

+"Get outta-come on, I wanna see."
+Bluster and Bravo shouldered their way through the other children to stand front and center.

+"I missed you in class today,"
+Miz Winnie said curtly.

+"Doin' chores,"
+Bluster lied without looking at her.
+He elbowed his twin.
+"Look at the size of 'em!"

+The tiger's ear twitched.
+Without warning he crouched and roared.
+Everyone jumped,
+and a few of the smaller children squeaked.

+Special Blazes straightened and bared his teeth in what Gumption really hoped was a smile.
+"Good morning.
+Who can tell me what we just learned?"

+"That you're really scary!"
+Bluster called,
+scowling when Bravo made a kissing sound beside him.

+"I try,"
+Special Blazes said modestly.
+"But the real lesson is surprise.
+If you're ever in trouble—if you're ever attacked by bots or anyone else—try to surprise them.
+Do something unexpected.
+Like this!"

+He scooped up a wooden baton from the grass by his feet and swung it at his companion's head.
+*Swish swish!*
+Gumption heard the baton cut the air, but as fast as it was, the bear was faster.
+She twisted sideways to avoid the first blow, ducked to avoid the second, then threw a punch that would have knocked the tiger halfway across the field if it had landed.

+But it didn't.
+The tiger spun the baton around, knocking the punch aside, then stepped in close and brought their hand up to the bear's throat.
+"Aaaand you're dead," he said pleasantly.

 </section>